-Companies interested in experiencing the use of context-based metrics in their sustainability programs will be pleased to know that we (CSO) have decided to place certain of our metrics into the public domain.
-For starters, templates for our context-based carbon and solid waste metrics are now freely downloadable from this site.
+Companies interested in experiencing the use of context-based metrics in their sustainability programs will be pleased to know that we now make certain of our metrics freely downloadable.
+For starters, templates for our context-based carbon and solid waste metrics are now downloadable from this page.

 Context-based carbon metric

-Our context-based carbon metric (first piloted with Ben & Jerry's in early 2007) measures the CO2 emissions of a company against reduction targets specified in a 350 ppm stabilization scenario developed by Tellus Institute in Boston.
-The Tellus model (known as PoleStar) allocates reduction burdens unevenly throughout the world according to where emitters are located and the development status of the economies involved.
-Thus, the Tellus model is equity-sensitive.
+Our context-based carbon metric (first piloted with Ben & Jerry's in 2006) measures the greenhouse gas emissions of a company against reduction targets specified in the IPCC RCP 2.6 mitigation scenario.
+The IPCC scenario allocates reduction burdens unevenly throughout the world according to where emitters are located and the development status of the economies involved.
+Thus, the IPCC scenario is equity-sensitive.

 Context-based waste metric

-Our context-based waste metric was first developed in 2012 and measures the volume of municipal solid wastes (MSW) a company sends to landfills against a zero waste reduction target of 2022 over 2008 levels.
+Our context-based waste metric was first developed in 2012 and measures the volume of municipal solid wastes (MSW) a company sends to landfills against a reduction target of zero waste by 2022 and a baseline year of 2008.
 Users of this metric can easily substitute baseline years and target dates of their own choosing.

 The latest version of our context-based waste metric (an Excel spreadsheet) is downloadable here.